 “Enjoy the drinks, schmooze away, but for a moment, for Vaibhav’s dad, please shut-up…and listen… and then… get ready to give us all your money.”
 Everyone would laugh, some would feel convicted, but every single CAR T family in that room would be thankful I’d done it.

-“For the Children!”
+“For the Children!
+For Vaibhav!”
 I’d raise the mic like a glass and cheers towards to crowd.
-I’d end with a grin and then flip the mic back to the emcee as the crowd let out applause and a couple of whoops.
+I’d flip the mic back to the emcee as the crowd let out applause and a couple of whoops.

 CAR T. It’s good medicine, but it’s not great.
-And we won’t stop until it saves every last one of them, even if the people in back laugh while we speak.
+And we won’t stop until it saves every last one of these kids, even if the people in back chatter while we speak.